creanero/beamModelTester/DreamBeam_Source_data_description.md

 Figure 8: Schematic of Print output for single-frequency use of Pointing mode

+Sample Output
+*these values include negative elevations.
+This is because the print model does not include a mask for the data for the horizon.
+This is implemented in the plotting system.*
-Sample Output (*Query -- these values include negative elevations -- how come?* *Some of these seem to show different Jones values at different RA (?) values at DEC 90.
-Isn't this a constant point?*)
+*Some of these seem to show different Jones values at different RA values at DEC 90.
+This is a known issue with the Hamaker model, which is limited close to the Zenith.
+While approximations may be reasonable close to the Zenith in some systems, this can be a serious issue for telescopes which are not mechanically steered.*)

 az, el: 0.0 1.57079632679\
 Jones: (0.808438378389-0.0536168902205j)